-Pinar Ozcan is Associate Professor of Strategic Management at Warwick Business School in the United Kingdom.
-One of her popular MBA strategy courses runs entirely online, and she recently described her experiences with online teaching in an interview.
+Pinar Ozcan is Professor of Entrepreneurship and Innovation at the University of Oxford’s Saïd Business School in the United Kingdom.
+In recent years, she has taught a popular MBA strategy course that ran entirely online, and she recently described her experiences with online teaching in an interview.

 How do students learn strategy online?

 Online learning has come a long way since the days when students were simply expected to watch recorded lectures and take an exam at the end of the term.
 Technology has become much more interactive, and faculty members can now track and assess the progress of students throughout the term.
 Pinar Ozcan worked with university e-learning experts in order to re-design the students’ learning experience accordingly.